Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/pedestal_group.md

 The cannon will fire approximately between 5 and 11 rounds from the point the pilot has released the trigger to clear all bolt actions in the cannon.
 This spin-down takes approximately one second during which the gun cannot be fired again during this operation.
 This only applies to externally carried gun pods and not to the main gun.

-The auto clear option should be used everytime a gun pod is used.
+The AUTO CLEAR option should be used whenever a gun pod is used.

 ## Rounds Remaining Indicator